 Clean Headphone/Auxiliary Jacks With Alcohol

-The reason why you need a concentration of 91% or higher is that it quickly evaporates and is safe for electronics.
+You need a concentration of 91% or higher because it quickly evaporates and is safe for electronics.
 The highest concentration is 99% and is usually easy to find at your local pharmacy.

 Swab the Q-tip around a few times and gently pull it out.
 Even if you don't see any residue on the swab, it should be clean.